calipho-sib/nextprot-docs/pages/about.md

 #Our vision

-> "A journey of a thousand miles begins with a single step."
+> A journey of a thousand miles begins with a single step.

 Lao-Tzu, Chinese philosopher (604 BC - 531 BC)